 Issue Dates and Sales Periods.
-The bonds will be issued on the 1st and 15th of each month (each, an "Issue Date").
+Savings Bonds and Sabra Savings Bonds will be issued on the 1st and 15th of each month (each, an "Issue Date").
 There will be two (2) sales periods per month:

 - bonds issued on the 15th of the month will be offered from the 1st of the month through the 14th of the month; and - bonds issued on the 1st of the month will be offered from the 15th of the month preceding the Issue Date through the last day of that month.